Go to Reviews.org AU Edition

 You can use the touchscreen on the T5+ to adjust most of the basic functions, like temperature, schedule, and Wi-Fi settings.
 But it’s probably easier and more useful to use the mobile app.

-On the app, you can set up geofencing, check the weather forecast, change the temperature of your home, and even control other Honeywell smart home products that you have hooked up.
+On the app, you can set up geofencing, check the weather forecast, change the temperature of your home, and even control other Honeywell home products that you have hooked up.

 Mysa Smart Thermostat: Best for high-voltage systems

 Finally, smart climate control for those with baseboard heaters.

 For many years, those with baseboard heating systems were being left out of the smart thermostat revolution.
 But now, thanks to the Mysa Smart Thermostat, you no longer need to fiddle around with a clunky, inaccurate, and decidedly not-smart interface.

 This Wi-Fi thermostat is not just an afterthought for those with high-voltage systems.
 It’s an impressive smart thermostat in its own right, with cutting-edge temperature and humidity control and great smart home integration.